matthuynh/survival-games/README.md

         - From project root, `git push heroku master`
     4. Sockets

+### Workflow for deploying new builds to production
+VERY IMPORTANT: To keep our git log looking nice, please follow the steps below carefully when deploying!!
+You may follow this workflow after following the steps above (ie. you already have a working instance of this application up on Heroku).
+Whenever you want your changes are made to be made live, you will need to re-deploy the app
+0. Test your changes
+1. Add and commit your changes to Git `git add --all`, `git commit -m <message>`
+2. Build the front-end: `cd client && npm run build`
+    - This uses CRA's webpack to build our front-end files
+3. Notice that you will now have a `client/build` folder.
+Don't push this to `remote` (GitHub!)!!11!
+    - Create a temp commit: `git commit -m "Temporary Commit for Heroku"`
+    - Deploy to heroku: `git push heroku master`
+        - You will know if you successfully deployed the build if you see something like this:
+            ```
+            ...
+            remote: -----> Launching...
+            remote:        Released v8
+            remote:        https://your-app-name-here.herokuapp.com/ deployed to Heroku
+            remote:
+            remote: Verifying deploy... done.
+            ...
+            ```
+    - Now, we want to delete the temporary commit you made earlier: `git reset --soft HEAD~1`
+        - Careful!
+This removes your most RECENT commit!
+Your most recent commit should be the temp commit
+4. Do `git log` to see if you have successfully deleted your most recent commit
+    - The reason why we want to delete our most recent commit is because we don't want to push `client/build` to GitHub
+5. Push your changes to GitHub: `git push` or `git push remote`

 ### Useful Heroku Commands
 - Check if an instance of the Heroku app is up
     - From root, do `heroku ps:scale web=1`